GW melbourn

 People will be able to give their views to the county council when we advertise the traffic regulation order.
 These are legal documents that regulate how parking and movement is managed on the public highway.

-Traffic regulation orders are legal documents that regulate how parking and movement is managed on the public highways, including changes to yellow lines, speed limits and traffic calming.
+TROs are legal documents that regulate how parking and movement is managed on the public highways, including changes to yellow lines, speed limits and traffic calming.
 Before they are advertised to the public we consult in detail with the emergency services.
 Once advertised, anyone can make a representation to the county council about the proposals.
 They will then be considered and responded to when a decision is reached.

 Traffic regulation orders are legal documents that regulate how parking and movement is managed on the public highways, including changes to yellow lines, speed limits and traffic calming.